-This year’s Measure D would amend the original one to increase the allowable size of buildings “available to be constructed on land zoned for agriculture uses, including greenhouses, equestrian facilities, and wine production.”
-The proposed changes would allow:
+This year’s Measure D will amend the original one to increase the allowable size of buildings “available to be constructed on land zoned for agriculture uses, including greenhouses, equestrian facilities, and wine production.”
+The changes will allow:

 - A maximum floor area ratio of .025 for agricultural buildings in Large Parcel Agriculture areas; and